We understand how important learning to speak English is to help with finding a job, attending school and fitting in to your community.

 If you are taking a formal ESOL course it is likely that the learning provider will need to assess you to understand your current ability in English, so that they can work out what level of course would be best for you.
 Please do not worry about this assessment - it is not a test, it is just to help ensure you are placed on the course that is right for you.

-The map has not listed the dates of individual courses being run at each learning provider – to find out what courses are being run, and what the start dates are, please contact the learning provider.
+The above map has not listed the dates of individual courses being run at each learning provider – to find out what courses are being run, and what the start dates are, please contact the learning provider directly using their contact details from the map.

 In some situations funding can be provided to help you attend these courses, including helping with transport and childcare costs.
 Again, please contact the learning provider directly for further information.